NOT A DATE TO CELEBRATE

 Where are you at?

 We have tried to capture some of the different mindsets and approaches people have to this date.
-This is always evolving and changing.
+So, where are you at?

 Things to do instead of celebrating genocide